DevCielo/PatternAnalysis-2025/recognition/flan_t5_lora_biolaysumm_47996377/README.md

 **Reference (Ground Truth):**
 > Long-term changes in the lungs are seen.

-**Analysis:** The model fails to simplify this short report.
-It should translate "chronic" → "long-term" and "pulmonary" → "in the lungs".
-This suggests the model may need more training on short reports or stronger prompt engineering.

----
+**Analysis:** The model copies short reports verbatim without simplification, suggesting it needs more training on brief inputs.

 ### Example 4: Complex Asbestos Exposure